 There are risks of fluctuations: because the interest rate is not fixed, a 2nd chance of credit exposes you to the risk of seeing your monthly payments increase if the economy causes a rise in rates.
 This is why it is preferable to limit this type of credit to reasonable amounts and not to finance your house for example.

-In view of the interest rate imposed, carefully assess your financial situation to anticipate monthly repayments.
+In respect to the high interest rates that come with bad credit charge cards, carefully assess your financial situation to anticipate monthly repayments.
 Although it is possible to get a 3rd chance credit with some financial institutions, it is best not to ruin your chances of regaining a better credit rating and thus regain the confidence of creditors from the second attempt.
 Take the time to compare the offers to find the conditions that best suit your case.

 If your project can wait a bit, you also have the option of rebuilding your credit rating by taking out a credit card with a guarantee, for example.
 Thus, your new history will allow you to obtain a lower interest rate when you sign your 2nd chance credit.